Travel guide

 Does the eSIM work as soon as I land at AICM?

 Yes.
 If you installed it before traveling, it connects to the Mexican network as soon as you turn off airplane mode upon landing at AICM or AIFA.
-You don't need WiFi or to configure anything else; the data starts automatically, and you can order an Uber from the arrivals gate.
+You don't need WiFi or to configure anything else; data starts automatically, and you can order an Uber from the arrivals gate.

-Can I still use WhatsApp with my Spanish number?
+Can I continue using WhatsApp with my Spanish number?

 Yes.
-WhatsApp is linked to your number, not to the SIM you use for data.
-You keep your usual number, and the eSIM only provides the internet connection, so you chat and make video calls normally using Mexican data.
+WhatsApp is linked to your number, not the SIM you use for data.
+You keep your usual number, and the eSIM only provides the internet connection, so you can chat and make video calls normally using Mexican data.

 Do I need a different eSIM if I go to Teotihuacán or Puebla?